I started powerlifting almost four years ago.

 - Know your body.
 Learn to listen and don’t push it unnecessarily and if anything feels wrong don’t wait to address it.

-- After care is just as important.
-Most chiropractors will recommend certain movement that improve mobility.
+- After-care is just as important.
+Most SF chiropractors will recommend certain movement that improves mobility.
 Mobility is important to strength training because it directly affects the efficiency of your lifts; if you are not mobile you are not reaching the full potential of your body.
 My other secret weapon is dry needling by my SF acupuncturist.

 —Interviewed by Rebeca Alvarado